Bible Society of Kenya launched the Revised Ekegusii Bible on 8th October 2021 at Kisii School in Kisii County.

 The Bible is written in the Ekegusii language and is specially dedicated to the Gusii language speakers who reside in Kisii and Nyamira Counties in Kenya.

 Bible translation work was pioneered among the Abagusii by the Seventh-Day Adventist Mission.
-From early 1920s, E.A.
-Beavon and Ruth Rait (both SDAM missionaries) with assistance of Mr. Paul Nyamweya managed to have the Gospel of Matthew published in 1929 by British and Foreign Bible Societies (BFBS).
+From the early 1920s, E.A.
+Beavon and Ruth Rait (both SDAM missionaries) with the assistance of Mr. Paul Nyamweya managed to have the Gospel of Matthew published in 1929 by British and Foreign Bible Societies (BFBS).
 Another SDAM missionary Mr. G.A.
-Lewis, also with assistance of Mr. Paulo Nyamweya and a local committee, went ahead and managed to translate the entire New Testament.
+Lewis, also helped by Mr. Paulo Nyamweya and a local committee, went ahead and managed to translate the entire New Testament.
 The Gospel of John was published by BFBS in 1945 and the New Testament in 1948.

 Work on the Revised Bible began in November 2012 and it has two editions: the catholic edition and the protestant version.